21vincentchu/openAIAPITest/readme.md

 - configure data pipelineing with unstructured
 - test the files for conversions
 - ensure the files are created into a new vector store

+### Setup
+- make an openAI platform account and grab an API key
+- make a .env file
+- download requirements
+- NOTE: I developed on macOS with homebrew package manager, double check the prompt_file_app.py for some pathing issues
+- USE .gitignore
+    - do NOT post our documents online, keep them offline
+    - do NOT post our API keys